 The 5 Elements of Wood, Fire, Earth, Metal, and Water

 These five elements of wood, fire, earth, metal, and water first appeared in China in what is known as the Spring and Autumn period from 770-476 BC.
-The philosophy of the five elements is used a lot in Chinese medicine. philosophy, Fengshui, fortune-telling, and martial arts.
+The philosophy of the five elements is used a lot in Chinese medicine.
+Philosophy, Fengshui, fortune-telling, and martial arts.

-As China-controlled Vietnam for over 1,000 years.
+China has controlled Vietnam for over 1,000 years.
 (You can read the blog A Brief History of Vietnam, What You Should Know by clicking here to learn more about the Chinese era of Vietnamese rule.

 The 5 Elements and Vietnamese Food Explained

 In Vietnamese food, the dishes should have a balance between all our senses.
-The chart below shows how each of these elements works with the Vietnamese food.
+The chart below shows how each of these elements works with Vietnamese food.

 Vietnamese Food And Your Taste Buds And The 5 Elements